The news comes at us all too fast these days.

-When I first saw this it struck me as a moment in which something large was condensed in microcosm.
+When I first saw this it struck me as a moment in which something important had been condensed in microcosm.
 The moment when the panicked, vulgar, crass, fearful, delayed reaction of “fucking Muslim cunts” is followed by a calm, well-thought, sober, and this time instant reaction to the original reaction, that of “Don’t shout that you fucking idiot, it’s not Muslims.”
 The first thing that struck me was that however much we sympathise with the latter and not the former speaker (Muslims are not responsible en mass for the actions of one Muslim, it’s patently ludicrous), if taken literally, what the first man shouted was not at all fucking idiotic.
 The execration was natural.
 It has been proven that it was a Muslim perpetrator.
 And Khalid Masood was a cunt.

 So what of the reaction.
 “Don’t shout that you fucking idiot.”
 Well said – nothing good comes of shouting such a thing.
 However, he goes on to say, “it’s not Muslims.”
 Really?
 Strictly speaking he’s right, the plural in this case is incorrect.
 Reviewed, however, it is obvious that this was not the sense in which he was speaking, he clearly refers more generally to Islamophobia then he is referring to the attack in which he finds himself.
 After all, he surely knew even in that moment of terror that statistically the chances were that it was indeed an Islamic attack.